College of Science & Mathematics

 Spring Year 1

-During the Spring semester, students work as a team to create a management plan or address an environmental issue from the perspective of ecological and management.
+During the Spring semester, students work as a team on a capstone project to address an environmental issue from the perspective of ecology and natural resource management.
 The project's theme guides all core courses in the Spring.

 MES 501 Physical and Ecological Processes along a Land-Sea Gradient I - This course provides a theoretical and hands-on introduction to global ecological concepts and diverse ecosystems.
 Students will be introduced to current ecological thinking through readings and discussion, including primary literature.
 They will also participate in laboratory and field work to introduce them to local flora and fauna and the habitats (terrestrial, coastal and marine) in which they are found.
 Two hours of lecture and 3 hours of laboratory per week.